wragge/dfat-documents-web/_volumes/volume-16-1948-49-australia-and-the-postwar-world-beyond-the-region/348-department-of-external-affairs-to-posts.md

 ---
+doc_date: '1948-08-30'
+doc_num: 348
+doc_order: 348
+naa_refs:
+- naa_barcode: 236005
+  naa_control_symbol: '867'
+  naa_series: A3300
+  reference: '[AA : A3300, 867]'
-title: "348 Department of External Affairs to Posts"
+title: Department of External Affairs to Posts
-volume: "Volume 16: 1948-49, Australia and the Postwar World - Beyond the Region"
+vol_full_title: 'Volume 16: Australia and the Postwar World – Beyond the Region, 1948–1949'
-doc_id: 7063
 vol_id: 16
-doc_date: 1948-08-30
-barcode: 236005
+vol_title: 'Volume 16: 1948-49, Australia and the Postwar World - Beyond the Region'
 ---

-# 348 Department of External Affairs to Posts

-## Cablegram unnumbered, CANBERRA, 30 August 1948, 10.45 p.m.
+Cablegram unnumbered, CANBERRA, 30 August 1948, 10.45 p.m.

 The Prime Minister made the following statement tonight (30th August).
 (Begins.)
-The Government has decided to include in its budget proposals a gift of �A10 million to the Government of the United Kingdom.
+The Government has decided to include in its budget proposals a gift of £A10 million to the Government of the United Kingdom.

 The United States, the United Kingdom, and European countries are at present discussing the division of ERP dollar aid amongst participating countries.